 It's not possible to access the FL Studio Mobile installation User folder on a Windows Phone.
 You have the following options:

-To export data - Use the 'Destination' option to save your content to one of the folders visible when the phone is connected to a PC (or OneDrive).
+Use the 'Destination' option to save your content to one of the folders visible when the phone is connected to a PC (or OneDrive).

-To import/export data - Install the App on Windows for PC (you get both the Phone and Desktop App).
+Install the App on Windows for PC (you get both the Phone and Desktop App).
 Follow the Windows App (Windows Desktop) instructions above to use the SHARE function.